toptensoftware/flashy/flashy/README.md

 The `pull` and `push` commands can be used to transfer files to/from the SD card of the device:

-eg: transfer the file `log.txt` from the device:
+eg: retrieve the file `log.txt` from the device:

 ```
 flashy /dev/ttyUSB0 pull log.txt
 ```

-eg: transfer the file `cmdline.txt` to the device:
+eg: send the file `cmdline.txt` to the device:

 ```
 flashy /dev/ttyUSB0 push cmdline.txt